-3.1 Drugs - Unauthorized possession, transfer, use or sale of drugs or alcoholic beverages.
-This includes counterfeit drugs, diet pills, etc.

-- 3.2 Arson Intentional setting of fire to any school property. - 3.3 Directing obscene or profane language to a school employee. - 3.4 Assault upon a school employee. - 3.5 Assault and battery upon a school employee. - 3.6 Possession of a weapon or ammunition on campus or at a school activity.

-(includes air guns, paint guns and ammo).

-- 3.7 Possession and/or igniting fireworks or firecrackers on campus or at a school activity. - 3.8 Theft of property. - 3.9 Possession of stolen property with the knowledge that it is stolen. - 3.10 Sexual misconduct.

-- 3.11 Refractory conduct.

-- 3.12 Vandalism.

-- 3.13 Arrested in or outside of school

-- 3.14 Cheating related to a final exam

-- 3.15 Terroristic threatening

-- 3.16 Verbal Offense Students demonstrate malicious intent to cause significant harm verbally or physically, or emotionally. (significance will be determined by the school administration or law enforcement)

-- 3.17 Bullying

-3.18 Any other offense which the Principal or Assistant Principal may reasonably deem to fall within this category.
+- 3.1 Drugs Unauthorized possession, transfer, use or sale of drugs or alcoholic beverages.
+This includes counterfeit or synthetic drugs, diet pills, etc. - 3.2 Arson Intentional setting of fire to any school property. - 3.3 Directing obscene or profane language to a school employee. - 3.4 Assault upon a school employee. - 3.5 Assault and battery upon a school employee. - 3.6 Possession of a weapon or ammunition on campus or at a school activity. (includes but not limited to air guns, paint guns, 3D printed knives or guns, and ammo). - 3.7 Possession and/or igniting fireworks or firecrackers on campus or at a school activity. - 3.8 Theft of property. - 3.9 Possession of stolen property with the knowledge that it is stolen. - 3.10 Sexual misconduct. - 3.11 Refractory conduct. - 3.12 Vandalism. - 3.13 Arrested in or outside of school. - 3.14 Cheating related to a final exam including the use of AI. - 3.15 Terroristic threats. - 3.16 Verbal Offense Students demonstrate malicious intent to cause significant harm verbally or physically, or emotionally. (significance will be determined by the school administration or law enforcement) - 3.17 Bullying - 3.18 Any other offense which the Principal or Assistant Principal may reasonably deem to fall within this category.